HOW TO SET UP SLACK FOR SUCCESS22 of December 2016

 In a nutshell, the way Slack works is that it is like a big chat room between all of your team members in which you can create separate channels for different projects or specific parts of a project and discuss that aspect in a more organized way than sending emails back and forth.
 Team members can choose to follow the channels that are useful for them.
 This cuts down on time wasted sifting through information that doesn’t pertain to them specifically.
 Private messaging also allows you to chat in realtime with individuals just like you would with any other chatting service.

-Download and follow this SOP to get your team started ASAP.
+Download and follow the instructions in this SOP to get the most of Slack for your team.